leroy-merlin-br/garden/docs/components/scaffolding.md

 }
 ```

-You can work providing a [configuration file](https://github.com/leroy-merlin-br/garden/blob/master/src/css/defaults.json) with your own defaults, or override during compilation time:
+To set your own default values, you can provide a [configuration file](https://github.com/leroy-merlin-br/garden/blob/master/src/css/defaults.json), or override the variables during compilation time:

 ```scss
   /* your css */